bitwarden/contributing-docs/docs/contributing/featureflags.md

 request for the flag value.
 Rather, the flags are retrieved from the server on the following
 interval:

-- On application startup
+- On application startup.
-- Every hour after application startup
+- Every hour after application startup.
-- On sync (both automatic and manual)
+- On sync (both automatic and manual).

 Requesting a flag value from the services defined below will provide the consuming component with the most recent value from one of these retrieval events.